altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 ```
 - The example defines two data types, Cmd and Evt to represent commands and events, respectively.
 - The state of the ExamplePersistentActor is a list of persisted event data contained in ExampleState.
-- The persistent actor’s receiveRecover method defines how state is updated during recovery by handling Evt and SnapshotOffer messages.
+- The persistent actor’s receiveRecover method defines how state is updated during recovery:
+    - by handling Evt and SnapshotOffer messages.
 - The persistent actor’s receiveCommand method is a command handler.
 - In this example, a command is handled by generating an event which is then persisted and handled.
-- Events are persisted by calling persist with an event (or a sequence of events) as first argument and an event handler as second argument.
+- Events are persisted by calling persist with:
+    - an event (or a sequence of events) as first argument
+    - and an event handler as second argument.
 - The persist method persists events asynchronously and the event handler is executed for successfully persisted events.
-- Successfully persisted events are internally sent back to the persistent actor as individual messages that trigger event handler executions.
+- Successfully persisted events are internally sent back to the persistent actor:
+    - as individual messages that trigger event handler executions.
 - An event handler may close over persistent actor state and mutate it.
 - The sender of a persisted event is the sender of the corresponding command.
 - This allows event handlers to reply to the sender of a command (not shown).
-- The main responsibility of an event handler is changing persistent actor state using event data and notifying others about successful state changes by publishing events.
+- The main responsibility of an event handler is:
+    - changing persistent actor state using event data
+    - and notifying others about successful state changes by publishing events.
-- When persisting events with persist it is guaranteed that the persistent actor will not receive further commands between the persist call and the execution(s) of the associated event handler.
+- When persisting events with persist it is guaranteed that:
+    - the persistent actor will not receive further commands
+    - between the persist call and the execution(s) of the associated event handler.
 - This also holds for multiple persist calls in context of a single command.
 - Incoming messages are stashed until the persist is completed.
-- If persistence of an event fails, onPersistFailure will be invoked (logging the error by default), and the actor will unconditionally be stopped.
+- If persistence of an event fails, onPersistFailure will be invoked
+    - (logging the error by default),
+    - and the actor will unconditionally be stopped.
-- If persistence of an event is rejected before it is stored, e.g. due to serialization error, onPersistRejected will be invoked (logging a warning by default) and the actor continues with the next message.
+- If persistence of an event is rejected before it is stored,
+    - e.g. due to serialization error,
+    - onPersistRejected will be invoked (logging a warning by default)
+    - and the actor continues with the next message.
-- The easiest way to run this example yourself is to download the ready to run Akka Persistence Sample with Scala together with the tutorial.
-It contains instructions on how to run the PersistentActorExample.
+- The easiest way to run this example yourself is to
+    - download the ready to run Akka Persistence Sample with Scala together with the tutorial.
+- It contains instructions on how to run the PersistentActorExample.
 - The source code of this sample can be found in the Akka Samples Repository.

 #### Note
-- It’s also possible to switch between different command handlers during normal processing and recovery with context.become() and context.unbecome().
+- It’s also possible to switch between different command handlers during normal processing and recovery
+    - with context.become() and context.unbecome().
-- To get the actor into the same state after recovery you need to take special care to perform the same state transitions with become and unbecome in the receiveRecover method as you would have done in the command handler.
+- To get the actor into the same state after recovery
+    - you need to take special care to perform the same state transitions
+    - with become and unbecome in the receiveRecover method
+    - as you would have done in the command handler.
 - Note that when using become from receiveRecover it will still only use the receiveRecover behavior when replaying the events.
 - When replay is completed it will use the new behavior.